Transformations of High-Level Synthesis Codes for High-Performance Computing: Abstract

 \section{Abstract}

-Specialized hardware architectures promise a major step in performance and energy efficiency over the traditional load/store devices currently employed in large scale computing systems.
-The adoption of high-level synthesis (HLS) from languages such as C/C++ and OpenCL has greatly increased programmer productivity when designing for such platforms.
-While this has enabled a wider audience to target specialized hardware, the optimization principles known from traditional software design are no longer sufficient to implement high-performance codes, due to fundamentally distinct aspects of hardware design, such as programming for deep pipelines, distributed memory resources, and scalable routing.
-Fast and efficient codes for reconfigurable platforms are thus still challenging to design.
-To alleviate this, we present a set of optimizing transformations for HLS, targeting scalable and efficient architectures for high-performance computing (HPC) applications.
-Our work provides a toolbox for developers, where we systematically identify \emph{classes} of transformations, the \emph{characteristics} of their effect on the HLS code and the resulting hardware (e.g., increases data reuse or resource consumption), and the \emph{objectives} that each transformation can target (e.g., resolve interface contention, or increase parallelism).
-We show how these can be used to efficiently exploit pipelining, on-chip distributed fast memory, and on-chip streaming dataflow, allowing for massively parallel architectures.
-To quantify the effect of our transformations, we use them to optimize a set of throughput-oriented FPGA kernels, demonstrating that our enhancements are sufficient to scale up parallelism within the hardware constraints.
-With the transformations covered, we hope to establish a common framework for performance engineers, compiler developers, and hardware developers, to tap into the performance potential offered by specialized hardware architectures using HLS.
+Spatial computing architectures promise a major stride in performance and energy efficiency over the traditional load/store devices currently employed in large scale computing systems.
+The adoption of high-level synthesis (HLS) from languages such as C++ and OpenCL has greatly increased programmer productivity when designing for such platforms.
+While this has enabled a wider audience to target spatial computing architectures, the optimization principles known from traditional software design are no longer sufficient to implement high-performance codes, due to fundamentally distinct aspects of hardware design, such as programming for deep pipelines, distributed memory resources, and scalable routing.
+To alleviate this, we present a collection of optimizing transformations for HLS, targeting scalable and efficient architectures for high-performance computing (HPC) applications.
+We systematically identify \emph{classes} of transformations (pipelining, scalability, and memory), the \emph{characteristics} of their effect on the HLS code and the resulting hardware (e.g., increasing data reuse or resource consumption), and the \emph{objectives} that each transformation can target (e.g., resolve interface contention, or increase parallelism).
+We show how these can be used to efficiently exploit pipelining, on-chip distributed fast memory, and on-chip dataflow, allowing for massively parallel architectures.
+To quantify the effect of various transformations, we cover the optimization process of a sample set of HPC kernels, provided as open source reference codes.
+We aim to establish a common toolbox to guide both performance engineers and compiler engineers in tapping into the performance potential offered by spatial computing architectures using HLS.

 }

 {{\thumbsup}} {{\thumbsup\textbf{!}}} {{\thumbsdown}} {{\thumbsdown\textbf{!}}} {{\thumbsdown\textbf{!}}} \newcolumntype{x}{>{ \\\arraybackslash }p{.047\columnwidth}}